 How Fonzi Enhances the Recruiting Intake Process

 Fonzi also improves candidate quality by integrating with tools like Ashby, providing a comprehensive solution for the entire recruitment process.
-Enhancing the recruiting intake process, Fonzi helps hiring teams focus on strategic decision-making and improving overall recruitment outcomes.
+Improving the recruiting intake process, Fonzi helps hiring teams focus on strategic decision-making and improving overall recruitment outcomes.

 Common Mistakes to Avoid When Using a Recruiting Intake Form